madhu-smita-behera/Bangalore-House-Price-Prediction/README.md

 ### Prediction
 The web application provides a user-friendly interface for predicting house prices in Bangalore based on several input features.
+Check this screenshot of how the webpage looks like:

 <img width="941" alt="image" src="https://github.com/madhu-smita-behera/Bangalore-House-Price-Prediction-Model/assets/164523849/c2fe3391-1991-4ce1-9101-10155e4d1a34">